Sunday Commentary: If People Are Angry, Why Is the City Council So Stable in Terms of Elections?

 Both of these explanations have something that lends itself to them, but neither in essence seems to capture the whole of what’s going on.

 But even that explanation has some holes.
-Overall the trust measures by the community are relatively low, quality of life seems higher, but there are concerns about things like housing affordability but not seemingly enough concern to rock the boat.
+Overall, the trust measures for the community are relatively low and quality of life seems higher, but there are concerns about things like housing affordability—but not seemingly enough concern to rock the boat.

 It’s an interesting phenomenon and we will be watching to see if things change this time around.